 Salil Sachdev has composed music for the orchestra, percussion, piano, theater, voice, and electronic music.
 His teaching areas comprise music theory, form and analysis, introduction to world music, and introduction to music of Africa.
 He also founded and directed the West African Drumming Ensemble at Bridgewater State University for fifteen years.

 Salil is currently working towards making a series of documentary films on Indian folk music.
 In 2008, he completed a film on the music of the Sidis, an ethnic group of East African ancestry living in India for the last 800-900 years.
-Presently, he is in the process of completing a film on the folk music of Rajasthan, a state in the northwest part of the country, and a film on music in Havana, Cuba.
+Upcoming projects comprise a film on the folk music of Rajasthan, a state in the northwest part of the country, and a film on music in Havana, Cuba.

 In 2011, he also made a film on the traditional music of Mali, West Africa.

-Salil is a member of Caravan (BSU Faculty World Music Trio) and Guihangtar (guitar and percussion duo performing compositions and arrangements largely inspired by, but not limited to, nature and traditional music not bound by cultural confines), and a guest percussionist for The Lindsays (Folk/Irish Traditional/Irish music duo).
+Salil is a member of Caravan (BSU Faculty World Music Trio) and Guihangtar (guitar and percussion duo performing original compositions and arrangements largely inspired by, but not limited to, nature and traditional music).
+He is also a guest percussionist for The Lindsays (Folk/Irish Traditional/Irish music duo).